-It’s the last day of August, so by now you’ve either completed your first week of the fall semester or are just about to start.
-Whether you’re a returning upperclassman or a first year student experiencing college life for the first time, living on campus presents a whole new set of challenges to face on a daily basis.
+It's the last day of August, so by now you've either completed your first week of the fall semester or are just about to start.
+Whether you're a returning upperclassman or a first year student experiencing college life for the first time, living on campus presents a whole new set of challenges to face on a daily basis, one of which is how to stay healthy in college.

 Living on campus can be a tough transition from the comforts of home for many students, and, even if you've lived on campus before, getting back into the routine of things after a long summer break can be just as challenging.